Netflix Releases Cryptic Trailer For

 After days of speculation, Netflix has released the first full trailer for Black Mirror: Bandersnatch, a Black Mirror movie event.
 The movie has been highly-anticipated — as are all of Black Mirror's episode — because a Twitter account inadvertently revealed earlier this month that Bandersnatch was coming to Netflix.
-The property will arrive on Netflix Thursday December 28 in full.
+It will arrive on the streaming platform on Thursday December 28 in full.

 Advertisement